AlfredBooth/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

  'verbose': -10,
  'verbosity': 0}

+Documentation outlining the above XGBoost parameters can be found here: https://xgboost.readthedocs.io/en/latest/parameter.html.
+Notice that L2 regularisation has been increased fairly substantially.
+This is a good sign as it suggests the best models selected by AutoML are not simply those which are most overfit.

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**